Senior Drumming for Wellness

 Drumming for wellness!

-Our drum circles are not only FUN – they’re also a pathway to well-being based on an integrated model of evidence-based practices which promote well-being.
+Our drum circles are not only FUN – they’re also a pathway to well-being based on an integrated model of evidence-based practices which promote a wealth of therapeutic and holistic health benefits for seniors.

 Creston Village: Assisted Living and Memory Care